2014 PumpkinPalooza in Victorian Square in Sparks, NV, October 26 from 11:00 AM to 5:00 PM.

 - Compete in the pie-eating, pumpkin seed spitting, and mummy wrapping contests

 - Enter their pumpkins in the beauty contest

 And so much more!

 2012 PumpkinpPalooza Pumpkin Derby Demo

-Last year, more than 5,000 people attended the 2nd annual event and this year the event to grow exponentially.
-And the Northern Nevada Center for Independent Living.
+Last year, more than 5,000 people attended the 2nd annual event and this year the event appears poised to grow exponentially.
+And it’s all benefiting the Northern Nevada Center for Independent Living.
 For more information, visit www.pumpkinpalooza.org.